Iqrahaq/FactFerret/README.md

   </a>
 </p>

-<p align="center">FactFerret Bot is a discord bot that has been designed to provide a variety of Facts of the Day within servers.</p>
+<p align="center">FactFerret Bot is a discord bot that has been designed to provide a fact every day from various categories within servers.</p>

 ## Prerequisites